30+ House Cleaning Motivation Tips to Help You Clean Faster and Stay on Track

 9. Make the bed

-Alright mom, you were right.
-I can admit it 40 years later…. making your bed works.
-This single habit gives your whole bedroom a “clean home” feel in under a minute.
+Okay, mom, you were right.
+I can admit it 40 years later….
+A made bed makes the whole room feel put together.
 Even if the rest of the room isn’t perfect, a made bed anchors the space.
-It also motivates you to tidy nearby surfaces because the room already looks halfway done.
+It also motivates you to tidy the rest of the bedroom since the room already looks halfway done.

 10. Empty the sink